 My national leadership currently includes membership on the editorial boards of the Journal of Transatlantic Studies and Legacy: A Journal of American Women Writers, and on the advisory boards for the Society for the Study of American Women Writers and the UGA Press / Morehouse College King Collection Series on Civil and Human Rights.
-Previous service has included elected membership to executive committee of C19: The Society of Nineteenth-Century Americanists, Co-Chair of the Modern Language Association's Committee on the Status of Women in the Profession, Chair of the Women's Committee of the American Studies Association, Consultant Reader for the Society for the Study of American Women Writers, Advisory Board Member for UGA Press, and Editor and Co-Founder with Layli Phillips Maparyan of Womanist Theory and Research, formerly The Womanist, which was supported by a Rockefeller Foundation Humanities Fellowship.
-In 1999 I created the listserve, MISIS-L: Multicultural Studies in the American South, which is still active after sixteen years.
+Previous service has included elected membership to executive committee of C19: The Society of Nineteenth-Century Americanists, Co-Chair of the Modern Language Association's Committee on the Status of Women in the Profession, Chair of the Women's Committee of the American Studies Association, Consultant Reader for the Society for the Study of American Women Writers, Advisory Board Member for UGA Press, and Editor and Co-Founder with Professor Layli Phillips Maparyan of Womanist Theory and Research, formerly The Womanist, which was supported by a Rockefeller Foundation Humanities Fellowship.
+In 1999 I created the listserve, MISIS-L: Multicultural Studies in the American South, which is still active after twenty years.

-Currently, I am a Co-Director of the Civil Rights Digital Library Initiative (CRDL), initially funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Since 2006 I have supervised graduate students and undergraduates to conduct research and write for the CRDL website entitled Freedom on Film: Civil Rights in Georgia, to publishing and present jointly authored scholarly essays on the long Civil Rights Movement, and to conduct research and write about distinguished African Americans from Georgia such as the writer-filmmaker Joseph Richardson Jones (1900-1948) and composer Robert Allen "Bob" Cole (1868-1911) .
+I was a Co-Principal Investigator for the Civil Rights Digital Library Initiative (CRDL), initially funded by a National Leadership Grant from the Institute of Museum and Library Services.
+Between 2005 and 2015 I supervised graduate students and undergraduates to conduct research and write for the CRDL website entitled Freedom on Film: Civil Rights in Georgia, to publish and present jointly authored scholarly essays on the long Civil Rights Movement, and to conduct research and write about distinguished African Americans from Georgia such as the writer-filmmaker Joseph Richardson Jones (1900-1948) and composer Robert Allen "Bob" Cole (1868-1911) .
 We are interviewed in the two-hour documentary How We Got Over (2009), hosted by Andrew Young, former U.N.
 Ambassador and Mayor of Atlanta.
 We earned an EMMY for this program, in the category of Television Crafts Achievement Excellence: Technical Achievement, from the Southeast Regional Chapter of the National Academy of Television Arts and Sciences (2010).
 In 2008 we earned the Award for Excellence in Archival Program Development from the Georgia Historical Records Advisory Board.
 In 2010 we earned a national award, the Helen and Martin Schwartz Prize for Public Humanities Programs, and in 2011, an Award for Excellence in Research Using the Holdings of an Archives from the Georgia Historical Records Advisory Board.

-My specific areas of research interest are nineteenth- and early twentieth-century African American literature, early African American print culture, the literature and film of the Civil Rights Movement, multiplatform storytelling and digital humanities archives, project- and place-based learning, and contemporary Black Feminist/Womanist literature.
+My specific areas of research interest are nineteenth- and early twentieth-century African American literature, African American print culture, the literature and film of the Civil Rights Movement, multiplatform storytelling and digital humanities archives, project- and place-based learning, and contemporary Black Feminist/Womanist literature.
 In support of this research, I have been the recipient of summer seminar grants from the National Endowment for the Humanities and Ford Foundation, and of prestigious fellowships from centers such as the Radcliffe Institute for Advanced Study and W. E. B. Du Bois Institute (Harvard University), Gilder Lehrman Institute of American History, and the Schomburg Center for Research in Black Culture (New York Public Library).